Azure-Samples/IoTDemos/MWCIoTDemo/README.md

 1. Login to the [Power Apps](https://make.powerapps.com/) site.
 1. Click the `Settings` icon on the right corner and click the `Admin center` option.
 1. In the new window click the `Environments` option in the left menu.
+1. Click + New in the upper right hand corner, make sure to select SQL Database
 1. Select the environment that you will be using and click the `Settings` option in the top menu.
 1. Click the `Product` option to show more options.
 1. Click the `Features` option from the list.